← Back to ResourcesBreed Guides

 • Fear-reactive tendency in some lines.
 Rotties can shut down + fear-bite under stress.
 Without known parent temperament + early socialization protocols, this risk is uncertain in rescue

 • Breeder mentorship value.
-Reputable Rottie breeders typically maintain a multi-year mentorship relationship — coaching through socialization, training, breed challenges.
+Reputable Rottie breeders typically maintain a multi-year mentorship relationship, coaching through socialisation, training, and breed challenges.
 Hard to replicate via rescue

 • BSL + insurance complications.
 Undisclosed bite history + insurance denial is a high-stakes combination for Rottweiler owners